shamahdev/shamahdev/README.md

 <br />

-📈 Programming passioned lifelong learner with 2 year of experience.
-A Software Engineer focused on Frontend development w/ React Stack and Cloud Architect.
+A programming passioned lifelong learner.
+Software Engineer with 2 year of experience focused on Frontend development primarily with React tech stack.
+I'm available for partnership and work projects, as well as private consultations

 <br />

+📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/shamahdotdev/) or contact@shamah.dev

 💡 Ask me about [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).